JosephLaiWorks/optee-secure-image-signing/README.md

 - PKCS#1 v1.5 signature scheme
 - OpenSSL

-## Repository Notes

-This repository contains the core source code used for the project demonstration.
-Build artifacts, generated signatures, and temporary files are excluded from version control.

 ## What This Project Demonstrates

-This project demonstrates practical use of a Trusted Execution Environment rather than implementing RSA or SHA-256 algorithms from scratch.
-It focuses on:
+This project focuses on applying OP-TEE and cryptographic APIs in a working image-signing pipeline rather than implementing RSA or SHA-256 from scratch.

-- separating sensitive cryptographic operations from normal-world code
+It demonstrates:

+- separation between REE and TEE responsibilities
-- invoking a Trusted Application from an REE client
+- invocation of a Trusted Application from a normal-world client
-- managing cryptographic key objects with OP-TEE Secure Storage
+- key-object management with OP-TEE Secure Storage
-- using OP-TEE cryptographic APIs for hashing and signing
+- cryptographic hashing and signing inside the TEE
-- integrating a TEE-generated signature with OpenSSL verification in Linux
+- OpenSSL-based verification in Linux
-- validating image integrity with a tampering test
+- tampered-image detection through signature verification